Oregon State University vs Oregon Institute of Technology

 The Financial Comparison

-Ten years after enrollment, Oregon Institute of Technology graduates earn a median of $72,273 compared to $64,010 at Oregon State University.
-The payback period is 7.5 years at Oregon State University versus 5.4 years at Oregon Institute of Technology.
+Then look at what that buys.
+Ten years after enrollment, Oregon Institute of Technology graduates earn a median $72,273 against $64,010 at Oregon State University.
+The cost earns itself back in 7.5 years at Oregon State University and 5.4 years at Oregon Institute of Technology.

-Graduates leave Oregon State University with a median $21,221 in debt versus $22,500 at Oregon Institute of Technology.
-The debt-to-earnings ratios are 0.50 and 0.42 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Oregon State University owing a median $21,221 versus $22,500 at Oregon Institute of Technology.
+Their debt-to-earnings ratios are 0.50 and 0.42 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers